MicrosoftDocs/winapps-winrt-api/microsoft.ui.xaml/window_settitlebar_1494775390.md

     </ResourceDictionary>
 </Application.Resources>
 ```
-This will paint the new colors over any content of custom title bar, excluding the caption buttons.
-If you want to avoid that, you can set `WindowCaptionBackground` to `Transparent` and modify the `Background` property of `UIElement` chosen as title bar to get the desired results, without it overwriting any contents on it.
+This will paint the new colors over any content of the custom title bar, excluding the caption buttons.
+If you want to avoid that, you can set `WindowCaptionBackground` to `Transparent` and modify the `Background` property of the `UIElement` set as the title bar to get the desired results, without it overwriting any contents on it.

 ## -examples

 This example shows how to extend the window's content area and replace the system title bar with a Grid that contains an icon and title text.